Pula Arena — Roman Amphitheatre

 Frequent Connections

-Frequent bus connections from Zagreb, Rijeka, and other major Croatian cities.
+Frequent coach connections from Zagreb, Rijeka and other major Croatian cities.
 The bus station is centrally located and within walking distance of the old town.

 By Boat